GunnarGriese/gunnargriese.github.io/_posts/2024-09-10-gtm-server-side-firestore-integrations.md

 ## Conclusion

 Yes, I know...
 This is another lengthy blog post, but I hope you enjoyed the journey through the Greek Pantheon of GTM Server-Side solutions.
 Midway through the post, I realized that cramping all the solutions into one post would be too much, so I split it into five parts.
-In this first part, we explored the possibilities of integrating Firestore into sGTM using the Artemis, Sorteria, and Hephaestus solutions.
+In this first part, we explored the possibilities of integrating Firestore into sGTM using the Artemis, Soteria, and Hephaestus solutions.

 We learned how to fetch entire documents, extract specific values, and write data to Firestore, enabling businesses to enrich their data streams and enhance their marketing strategies.
 In the next part of this series, I'll discuss how to integrate BigQuery with sGTM.